 Winter solstice begins at 6:03 p.m.
-Eastern time for you sun worshipers out there in the Northern Hemisphere.
+Eastern time for you sun worshipers in the Northern Hemisphere.

-What do winter solstice celebrations have to do with dreaming big?
+What do winter solstice celebrations have to do with big dreams?

-It’s a reminder that you can begin your dream journey or start your dream journey again if you have stopped.
-You can choose to leave your limiting thoughts and self-sabotaging ways behind you as the days grow long again.
-Soon you will find yourself smiling at the spring flowers, enjoying the sounds of birds signing and the laughter of children as they run around outdoors.
+It’s a reminder that you can either begin a big dream journey or restart your big dream if you have stopped.
+You can choose to leave your limiting thoughts and self-sabotaging ways behind as the days grow long again.
+Soon you will find yourself smiling at the spring flowers, enjoying the sounds of songbirds and the laughter of children as they play outdoors.

-Each day moving forward from today the daylight increases by one minute.
+Each day is moving forward from today, the daylight increases by one minute.

-Think of the momentum you’ll accrue if you choose to spend that extra minute of daylight you’ve gained to do something you love, take a risk, start something new, and speak kindly to yourself.
+Think of the momentum you’ll accrue if you choose to spend that extra minute of daylight each day to do something you love, take a risk, start something new, and be kinder to yourself.

-In 30 days you’ll be 30 minutes from where you are now.
+In 30 days you’ll be 30 minutes ahead of where you are now.
 Imagine one gift that you can do each day for yourself–something small that stretches your lips into a smile so big that you breathe in pure joy.
-Think if you practiced meditating over the 30 days?

 You’d be up to meditating 30 minutes in just one month!
 All you would be doing is increasing your practice by a minute each day.
 Think if you started a walking practice in the morning (or in the evening) and just increased it by one minute for 30 days–you’d be up to 30 minutes of walking in a month!

-It’s these small steps pilled on top of each other that create bigger change.
+It’s the small steps pilled on top of each other that create significant change.

-The problem is that you start your dream journey with thinking that you have to walk or meditate for 30 minutes on your first day trying instead of just doing one minute of the best that you can and starting small.
-Then build on your momentum with little, incremental increases each day until you don’t even realize that you are doing something for 30 minutes at the end of 30 days.
+The problem is that you start your big dream journey with the idea that you have to walk or meditate for 30 minutes on your first day instead of doing one minute of the best that you can.
+Then you build on this one-minute achievement with small, incremental increases each day until you don’t realize at the end of 30 days that you are doing something for yourself for 30 minutes each day.

-Challenge yourself every 30 days to use one of them.
+Challenge yourself every 30 days to investigate how you can make one of them come true.

-If you’d like to try some other fun solstice rituals to kick off your year of finally living your dream, see my article, 8 Solstice Rituals To Make Your Dreams Come True, here on 8 Women Dream.
+If you’d like to try some other fun solstice rituals to kick off your year of finally living your dream, see my article, 8 Solstice Rituals To Make Your Dreams Come True.

-Make this be the year that you use that one extra minute to make your dream come true.
+Make the next 12 months the year that you used one extra minute each day to make your big dream come true.